 We are excited–and nervous–to be part of this group.
 Over the years, we’ve enjoyed visiting many of these gardens as we developed our own landscape.
 There is no better way to learn about what grows in your climate than by visiting another plant geek to see what they are doing!

 Some of these gardens are now integrated into our lives.
 Mother’s Day is not complete without a trip to Grange Hollow.
 “If Mama ain’t happy,” and all that.
 Art in the Garden at Keppel Croft is our new favourite date day.
 Like a date night, but it’s in the daytime.
 We get to wear clean clothes and be tourists.
 And go for ice cream the Big Bay General Store afterwards.
 Awesome.

-A visit to Bird’s Nest Garden Farm requires a phone call to set up an appointment ahead of time.
+A visit to Bird’s Nest Garden Farm requires an appointment set up ahead of time.
 I put that in bold because it is important.
 Well-meaning folks don’t always understand that, as a working farm, we need to schedule your visit so we can give you our best attention.
-Please use 519 534 3533 and be prepared to leave a call-back number.
+Please email firstname.lastname@example.org at least 24 hours before tour days for availability.

 In July and August, we are open for guided tours Tuesdays and and Saturdays between 1 and 4pm.
 Tours are $20/hour for up to 4 people.
 Meaning, up to four people can come for a tour for 20 bucks.
 There are no public washrooms, so plan accordingly.

-So, if you’d like to see where your food is grown before we bring it to the Wiarton Farmers’ Market or learn details of our conversion to no-till growing, mobile livestock set-up or off-grid living, give us a call to set up your visit!
+So, if you’d like to see where your food is grown before we bring it to the Wiarton Farmers’ Market or learn details of our conversion to no-till growing, mobile livestock set-up or off-grid living, get in touch to set up your visit!